Computing fault-tolerant metric dimension of graphs using their primary subgraphs: An extremal case

 \section{An extremal case}

-As before, let \( G \) be a graph formed by point-attaching the primary subgraphs \( G_1, \dots, G_k \).
-In this section, we examine the case where every minimal fault-tolerant basis of a primary subgraph is also of minimum cardinality, that is, when \( \fdim(G_i) = \fdim^{+}(G_i) \) for each \( G_i \).
-Let \( \mathscr{F}(G_i) \) denote the collection of all fault-tolerant metric bases of \( G_i \) and let
+The investigation of the case where each minimal fault-tolerant basis of a primary subgraph is also of minimum cardinality, that is, when \( \fdim(G_i) = \fdim^{+}(G_i) \) for each \( G_i \) were done in this section.
+Let \( \mathscr{F}(G_i) \) denote the collection of all \textbf{FTB} of \( G_i \) and let

-In other words, $\theta_i$ represents the maximum number of attachment vertices of \( G \) that are also part of a metric basis of \( G_i \).